-- It accompanies with an immense amount of libraries and utilities.
+- It is accompanied by an immense amount of libraries and utilities.

 Ans.
 The core of the Linux operating system is Kernel.
 It is broken down into Shell, Command, Script, and Terminal.
 Shell is the Command Line Interpreter.

 A Command is an instruction given to the Computer by the user to perform a task.
-A Script is a collection of commands stored in a file, and Terminal is the CLI.
+A Script is a collection of commands stored in a file, and the terminal is the CLI.

 It is used mainly to load the Linux operating system into main memory so that it can begin its operations.

 Ans.
-All files have its description stored in a structure called “inode”.
-It stores information about the size of the file, access and modification times, file permissions and so on.
+All files have their description stored in a structure called “inode”.
+It stores information about the size of the file, access and modification times, file permissions, and so on.

-In addition to above, it also holds the pointer to the data blocks of the files.
+In addition to the above, it also holds the pointer to the data blocks of the files.

 Ans.
 A swap space is a certain amount of space used by Linux to temporarily hold some programs that are running concurrently.